 For decades, the Dietary Guidelines for Americans have told us to eat a variety of fruits, vegetables, grains, protein foods, and less sugar, salt, and saturated fat.
 It is likely that the 2020-2025 edition will do the same.
-We can do that!
-As illustrated by the table, ecSatter accomplishes US Dietary Guidelines, it is all in your strategy.
-Instead of counting, measuring, restricting, and avoiding, follow a biopsychosocial strategy: Respect your biological necessity for enough to eat, your emotional need for rewarding food, your nurturing need for a positive feeding relationship with your child, and your social need for sharing familiar and culturally important food with those you love.
+As illustrated by the table, ecSatter accomplishes US Dietary Guidelines without getting caught up in eat-this-don’t-eat-that.
+It is all in your strategy.
+Instead of counting, measuring, restricting, and avoiding, follow a biopsychosocial strategy: Respect your biological necessity for enough to eat, your emotional need for rewarding food, your nurturing need for a positive feeding relationship with your child, and your social need for sharing cherished traditional food food with those you love.
 In short, ecSatter encourages you to build on the joy of eating.
 Feed yourself faithfully; give yourself permission to eat.
 Take time to eat, pay attention, and eat as much as you want of food you enjoy.
 As you combine structure with food enjoyment, nutritional adequacy and dietary quality fall into place.

 Steps to wellness based on Eating Competence

 - Make your eating important.
 Have family meals and snacks between times made up of foods you enjoy.
 Eat as much as you want at those regular times.